Shannon Carpenter, MD, MS

 Associate Professor, Department of Medicine, Division of Hematology and Thromboembolism

-A Canadian clinican and clinical researcher in thrombosis medicine, Dr. Seigal has developed knoledge translation initatives in thrombosis medicine for the American College of Cardiology, Thrombosis Canada and the CanVECTOR Network.
-The overall goal of her research is to improve cardiovascular outcomes by minimizing the harms of anticoagulation in patients at high risk of bleeding.
+A Canadian clinician and researcher in thrombosis medicine, Dr. Seigal has developed knowledge translation initatives in thrombosis medicine for the American College of Cardiology, Thrombosis Canada and the CanVECTOR Network.
+Her goal is to improve cardiovascular outcomes by minimizing harm of anticoagulation in patients at high risk of bleeding.

 Mary Cushman, MD, MSc

 Board Director, Cardiovascular Research Institute, University of Vermont

 Dr. Cushman's research focuses on causative factors for heart disease, stroke, cognitive impairment and venous thrombosis.
 She completed two terms as Board Director for the American Heart Association in 2017 and is Editor-in-Chief of Research and Practice in Thrombosis and Haemostasis, ISTH's open-access journal.

 Barbara C. Furie, PhD

 Dr. Furie’s research career focused on hemostasis and thrombosis, with major areas of investigation including structure-function relationships of the blood coagulation proteins, study of the vascular cell adhesion molecule P-selectin, and the function of thiol isomerases in normal hemostasis and in thrombosis.
 She has been active in many professional societies including ASH and ISTH, and her major commitment to NASTH led to the opportunity to participate with HTRS in the recent merger of the two societies.

 Bryce Kerlin, MD